Work a Plot

 VOLUNTEER HOURS

-Gardeners are required to do a minimum of four hours of volunteer work per gardening season.
-The volunteer tasks involved include helping to stake out the garden in the spring, caring for donation plots, cleaning up neglected or vacant plots, weeding in areas outside the garden fence, repairs, fundraising promotion and outreach to publicize the garden in the community and other manual labor or clerical tasks.
+Plot owners are required to do a minimum of four hours of volunteer work per gardening season.
+The volunteer tasks involved include helping to stake out the garden in the spring, caring for donation plots, cleaning up neglected or vacant plots, weeding in areas outside the garden fence, repairs, fundraising, publicity and outreach and other manual labor or clerical tasks.

 PLOT CLEANUP

-The entire garden must be down to bare dirt by 6:00 p.m. on Closing Day in mid-October.
+The entire garden must be down to bare dirt by 4:00 p.m. on Closing Day in mid-October.
 Gardeners are responsible for their plots and also for the aisles around their plots.
-All heavy materials, including cornstalks and heavy roots such as broccoli and cabbage, and all vines, including cucumber, tomato, squash and pumpkin, must be removed and placed in the dumpsters.
-All green growing plants must be pulled up.
+All heavy materials, including cornstalks and heavy roots such as broccoli and cabbage, and all vines, including cucumber, tomato, squash and pumpkin, and any diseased or insect-infested plants must be removed and placed in the dumpsters.
+All green growing plants must be pulled up by the roots.
 Small litter, including straw and Garden Mix, may be left on the plot and will be tilled in by the Parks Department after the garden closes.

 ROTOTILLERS